Sinfonie di concerto grosso: Sinfonie

 All the Sinfonie are in five movements, except for Nos.
 4 and 9.
-The 4th is deprived of a fast introductory movement and the 9th is added a minuet.
+The 4th is without a fast introductory movement and the 9th is added a minuet.
 The first movement is fast and usually ends on the dominant.
 The second is an Adagio transition, usually to a 3/4 time.
 The third is a fugue (sometimes with two themes), generally the most accomplished movement.
 This is followed by another transition Adagio, which leads to a rapid dance movement or a march that concludes the composition.